 Rome wasn’t built in a day, and neither was your living room.
 “Don’t rush this kind of purchase, be willing to wait a while for the right piece,” advise Jamie Hamilton and Greer Nelson, lead designers at Vancouver’s Oliver Simon Design.
 And most importantly: “Measure first!”

-You’re likely going to be using this sofa every single day: it better be a welcoming place to snuggle up with the new episode of Succession, ideally for years to come.
+You’re likely going to be using this sofa every single day: it better be a welcoming place to snuggle up with the new episode of Succession (the new season is coming), ideally for years to come.
 “Comfort and quality” are the two most important factors to look for when sofa shopping, says Vancouver-based Project 22 principal Denise Ashmore.

 Though Alykhan Velji, principal of Calgary’s Alykhan Velji Designs, is known for his bold, vibrant spaces (he’s fearless when it comes to colour), he recommends leaning neutral when it comes to an investment piece like a sofa.
 “I like to keep large pieces of furniture on the neutral side to ensure longevity, allowing me to change up pillows and decor seasonally,” says Velji.